godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ![Godwoken Architecture](./images/godwoken.png)

 * Individual parties, named *aggregators* can collect layer 2 Godwoken transactions(more details on layer 2 transactions will be explained below), then pack them into layer 2 blocks, and submit them to CKB.
-Due to the nature of optimistic rollup, aggregators will need to stake a certain amount of CKB in order to submit a layer 2 block.
+Aggregators will need to stake a certain amount of CKB in order to submit a layer 2 block.
 * Each layer 2 block submitted to the chain is first marked as **unfinalized**.
 An unfinalized layer 2 block might be challenged by others(named **challengers**), if the layer 2 block appears malicious.
    + A challenger starts a challenge request by marking one layer 2 transaction in the layer 2 block as invalid.
 Some CKB will need to be staked in order to create a challenge.
 Once a challenge request is included in CKB, the challenge phase is started.
    + In a challenge phase(details will be explained below), the original aggregator submitting the block will need to prove that the marked layer 2 transaction is indeed correct.
 The aggregator can do this by submitting a cancel challenge request, which executes the marked layer 2 transaction on chain.
 CKB only accepts valid transaction on chain, which means the layer 2 transaction must succeed for the cancel challenge request to be committed on chain.
 In a cancel challenge request, aggregator can claim staked tokens from the challenger.